 Eat more fibre

 If you suffer frequently from constipation it can increase the pressure on the circulation in your abdomen, which also affects the blood flow in your legs.
 Eating more foods that are high in fibre can help prevent chronic constipation: make sure your diet includes plenty of fruit and veg and switch to wholegrain varieties of bread, rice and pasta.
 Cutting down on salt may also help, as eating too much can cause oedema (water retention), causing swelling in your legs, feet and ankles.
+You can find more advice on how to prevent constipation here.

 Experts believe smoking may contribute to the development of varicose veins, so giving up may help.
 If you’re having problems quitting, there are many products available that could help you to conquer your cravings, such as gum, lozenges and patches.